apache/arrow/rust/arrow/README.md

 * Foreign interfaces (C data interface)
 * Inter-process communication (IPC)
 * SIMD
-* Performance
+* Performance (e.g. omit bounds checks, use of pointers to avoid bound checks)

 #### cache-line aligned memory management

 The arrow format recommends storing buffers aligned with cache lines, and this crate adopts this behavior.
 However, Rust's global allocator does not allocates memory aligned with cache-lines.
 As such, many of the low-level operations related to memory management require `unsafe`.

-Usage of `unsafe` for the purposes of supporting allocations aligned with cache lines is allowed.

 #### Interpreting bytes